AresMUSH/aresmush.com/tutorials/config/idle.md

 ## use_roster

 You can turn the roster system on or off by setting `use_roster` to true or false.
+Note: You'll probably also want to edit the [web navbar]({{site.baseurl}}/tutorials/config/website.html#changing-the-navbar) to remove the Roster menu item.

 ## days_before_idle